-- OBJECTIVE Maintain and update the Amarillo Metropolitan Transportation Plan (MTP).
+- A. OBJECTIVE Maintain and update the Amarillo Metropolitan Transportation Plan (MTP).
 Maintain and update corridor and regional transportation planning in the MTP.
 Maintain and update the Thoroughfare Plan for the Amarillo Urban Transportation Study area.
 With the implementation of performance measures work will be done to update and monitor the performance targets.
-These targets will be incorporated into the selection of projects to create a better more reliable transportation system. - EXPECTED PRODUCTS Review of projects to be implemented throughout the 2020 2045 MTP.
+These targets will be incorporated into the selection of projects to create a better more reliable transportation system. - B. EXPECTED PRODUCTS Review of projects to be implemented throughout the 2020 2045 MTP.
 Ensure projects proposed for inclusion in the TIP are referenced in the plan.
 Revise the 2020 - 2045 MTP, as required.
-Maintain the Amarillo Urban Transportation Study Area Regional Multimodal Mobility Plan.
+Begin development of the 2025-2050 MTP.
+Maintain the Amarillo Urban Transportation Study Area Regional Multimodal Mobility Plan, and Thoroughfare plan.
 Participate in corridor and regional transportation planning.
-Update Performance Targets as needed - PREVIOUS WORK During FY 2021 the MPO Policy Committee revised the 2020 2045 MTP as needed.
+Update Performance Targets as needed - C. PREVIOUS WORK During FY 2022 the MPO Policy Committee revised the 2020 2045 MTP as needed.
 Development and revision of this long-range planning document continued as needed for FAST Act compliance.
 Projects proposed for inclusion in the TIP were reviewed for consistency with the MTP.
 Staff continued re-development and update of a thoroughfare plan for the Amarillo Urban Transportation Study area.